-My research interests revolve around the politics of development and foreign aid, including development and aid effectiveness measurements.
+My independent research has revolved around the politics of development and foreign aid, including development and aid effectiveness measurements.
+Meanwhile my practitioner research has looked largely at the sanitation sector to help push us forward in creating safely managed sanitation solutions globally.

 Fish Farm, Northern Samar, The Philippines